danbarrio/WebDev-JavaScript/README.md

-A series of JavaScript Exercises I did in October / November of 2018 to improve my JavaScript skills.
+A series of JavaScript Exercises I'm doing to improve my skills.